 - The material or dust may come out of the top

 Frankford is a pretty popular name in the world of tumblers.
-So, here we have another tumbler by Frankford but this one is a rotary tumbler.
+So, here we have another tumbler by Frankford but this one is a rotary tumbler, and it is a large brass tumbler.
 It is capable of running for 3 hours straight and then shuts off automatically as well.
 The coolest thing about this tumbler is that it is designed to be maintenance free.

 Its versatility, convenience and ease of use make it one of the best brass rotary tumblers.
 We are sure that you will also like using it.